"You're lucky I didn't cut you to ribbons."

 People Y or over, to be shown or sold in licensed venues only and not to be made available by mail order:

 - UK: R18 – applies to material that can only be shown at licensed adult cinemas or sold at licensed sex shops.
 Essentially applies only to porn - a very small number of arthouse movies containing hardcore unsimulated sex scenes have been passed at 18 after convincing the BBFC of their True Art nature (most famously including In the Realm of the Senses, Intimacy, 9 Songs, and Shortbus).
-Some types of kinky sex are still completely banned due to fears that they would contravene the traditional "liable to deprave and corrupt" obscenity law or more recent laws against "extreme pornography" (essentially, material featuring strong rape role-play or acts of BDSM considered to risk serious injury or death).
+Some types of kinky sex are still completely banned due to fears that they would contravene the traditional "liable to deprave and corrupt" obscenity law or more recent laws against "extreme pornography" (essentially, material featuring strong rape role-play, bestiality, or acts of BDSM considered to pose even remote risks of serious injury or death).

 - Portugal: M/18, P (for Pornography)